Everyone loves a Classic Chilli Con Carne – it’s a perfect recipe for feeding a crowd and tastes even better if made ahead of time.

 - I like to add two dried chipotle chillies, but everyone’s chilli tolerance is different so you might want to use just one.

-- TIP If you can’t get or don’t want to use chipotle chillies, you don’t have to – the recipe still works very well without them.
+- TIP If you can’t get or don’t want to use chipotle chillies, you don’t have to – the recipe still works very well with either chilli flakes or chilli powder.

 - chopped tomatoes, tomato puree and a squirt of tomato ketchup.
 I hear you – ketchup in a chilli?
 Yes!
 It adds a nice tang – don’t knock it until you’ve tried it!
-If it’s good enough for Nigella, it’s certainly good enough for me!
+The sugar and vinegar in the ketchup is a lovely balance to the heat of the chilli.
+If you don’t have ketchup, you could add a teaspoon each of sugar and red wine vinegar instead.

 - A tin of Kidney beans, drained and rinsed.